-Rhinoplasty, or nose surgery, is one of the most common plastic surgery procedures performed today.
+Rhinoplasty, or nose surgery, is one of the most common plastic surgery procedures performed today in New York.
 It can reshape, reduce or augment a person's nose to achieve facial harmony and boost self-confidence.
 It may be performed as a reconstructive procedure to correct a birth defect or an injury such as a broken nose.

 Rhinoplasty may be performed for functional rather than cosmetic reasons as well.
 Combining nose reshaping with septoplasty or endoscopic sinus surgery can effectively treat certain breathing problems, such as those caused by a deviated septum.

 Rhinoplasty is an excellent procedure for achieving the following:

 The best candidates for rhinoplasty:

 Rhinoplasty is usually an outpatient procedure performed under IV sedation or general anesthesia.